ibm-cloud-architecture/governed-ml-ops/README.md

 For more detailed on Governed operationalization of AI models please refer to https://opendatascience.com/trustworthy-ai-operationalizing-ai-models-with-governance-part-1/.

-The Lab in this github repository takes you through End-to-End Governed ML Operationalization for a given use case in Heterogeneous platforms.
+The Enablement materials in this github repository takes you through End-to-End Governed ML Operationalization for a given use case in Heterogeneous platforms.
 In this Lab, we will be demonstrating the end to end pipeline creation using Airline Delay Dataset.
 The stages of the Governed ML Ops those are covered in this lab include:

 1. Model Governance Workflow Initiation
 2. Model Candidacy Validation